 About Shoshone Falls

 Shoshone Falls was a waterfall that Julie and I anticipated seeing immensely as it promised big dimensions and volume.

-Indeed, when we managed to see it on an unseasonably warm Spring day in April 2013, we saw rainbows arcing across the flowing part of the falls.
+Indeed, when we managed to see it on an unseasonably warm Spring day in late April 2013, we saw rainbows arcing across the flowing part of the falls.

 We even saw some kayakers on the large plunge pool at the base of the falls giving us a sense of the size of the waterfall itself!

 Shoshone Falls Timing and Regulation

-Unfortunately, during our visit, Shoshone Falls seemed to have lost much of its luster given hydroelectric developments immediately upstream of it.
+Unfortunately, during our visits, Shoshone Falls seemed to have lost much of its luster given hydroelectric developments immediately upstream of it.

 Much of the water in the Snake River drainage had been diverted to support the agricultural industry while much of the remainder of the water was diverted to generate power.

 All that remained of the Snake River that managed to escape diversion resulted in the waterfall itself.

-Even though we came during the peak period of the snow melt, the gauge indicator at the entrance kiosk ($3 vehicle entree fee during our visit) said the water level was “low”.
+Even though we came during the peak period of the snow melt on our first visit in late April 2013, the gauge indicator at the entrance kiosk ($3 vehicle entree fee during our visit in 2013 and $5 in 2021) said the water level was “low”.